 Many community members expressed a desire to reduce the amount of driving in the area to encourage a greater use of public transit.
-However, many stakeholders would also like to ensure that
+However,

-Figure 22: Left: Board scan from February 22,2016 Open House Figure 23: Right: Community members participating in small group discussions at various workshops.
+Figure 22: Left- Board scan from February 22,2016 Open House Figure 23: Right- Community members participating in small group discussions at various workshops.